Table of Contents

 Hormonal imbalance in the mineral regulation

-There has been a correlation with the increase in the risk of aortic sclerosis in persons with increase in serum calcium, phosphate, PTH (parathyroid hormone level) and 25 hydroxyvitamin D level.
-Though the association between the conditions have been shown, the complete causative reasoning could not be done.
+There has been a correlation with the increase in the risk of aortic sclerosis in persons with an increase in serum calcium, phosphate, PTH (parathyroid hormone level) and 25 hydroxyvitamin D level.
+Although the association between the conditions have been shown, the complete causative reasoning could not be done.

-Mechanical stress causes damage of the aortic valve (particularly the endothelium of the aortic valve).
-This damage leads to the lipid accumulation, which in turn leads to oxidation of lipid due to the development of inflammation as a resolving mechanism.
-The reason for mechanical stress could be hypertension, ventricular hypertrophy, older age group associated stenosis of the root of the aortic valve.
+Mechanical stress causes damage to the aortic valve (particularly the endothelium of the aortic valve).
+This damage leads to the lipid accumulation, which, in turn, leads to the oxidation of lipid due to the development of inflammation as a resolving mechanism.
+The reason for mechanical stress could be hypertension, ventricular hypertrophy, older age group associated with stenosis of the root of the aortic valve.

 Familial association via genetic linkage

-There is also familial association for the occurrence of aortic valve sclerosis as evidenced by its association with genetic factors such as single nucleotide polymorphism such as rs10455872 located in the lipoprotein, a gene in the intron sequence (intron are the part of the gene which are the coding sequence as opposed by the exon, which refer to the non-coding sequence of a gene).
+There is also familial association for the occurrence of aortic valve sclerosis as evidenced by its association with genetic factors, such as single nucleotide polymorphism such as rs10455872 located in the lipoprotein, a gene in the intron sequence (intron is the part of the gene which is the coding sequence as opposed by the exon, which refers to the non-coding sequence of a gene).

 Classification of Aortic Sclerosis

-According to the ACC/AHA 2006 valvular heart disease guidelines, an aortic valve jet velocity of less than or equal to 2.5 meter per second constitutes the aortic sclerosis and further increase in the value constituting the grading involving aortic stenosis.
+According to the ACC/AHA 2006 valvular heart disease guidelines, an aortic valve jet velocity of less than or equal to 2.5 meters per second constitutes aortic sclerosis and a further increase in the value constituting the grading involving aortic stenosis.

 This divides the aortic stenosis into 3 categories namely mild, moderate and severe.